sitraka-/Sound-Systems/TEENSY.md

 Now, let's delve into the Teensy platform.
 While it might not be as well-known as Arduino, it's a powerful alternative, especially for more complex projects.
 Teensy, like Arduino, is a development board, but it stands out due to its use of 32-bit ARM Cortex-M series microcontrollers.
 This architectural difference results in significantly higher processing power and clock speeds compared to Arduino's 8-bit platform.
 Teensy's performance makes it suitable for real-time applications and projects demanding extensive computational capabilities.

 Both Arduino and Teensy share a commitment to open-source principles, allowing you to access their design files and libraries freely.
-Teensy is also programmed using the Arduino IDE but requires the [Teensyduino add-on](https://www.pjrc.com/teensy/td_download.html) for seamless integration.
+Teensy is also programmed using the Arduino IDE and is seamlessly integrated since the release of the Arduino IDE 2.0.0.

 Regarding hardware, both platforms offer a set of digital and analog input/output pins, making them versatile for interfacing with various sensors, actuators, and components.
 They are beginner-friendly, with a plethora of online tutorials and a supportive community.